desktop/desktop/docs/technical/editor-integration.md

-# "Open in External Editor" integration
+# "Open External Editor" integration

 GitHub Desktop supports the user choosing an external program to open their local repositories, and this is available from the top-level **Repository** menu